Interviewee: Mohammed Abdul Raza Al-Nasah (Mados)

 “The Amiga was simply more enjoyable,” Mados states.
 “Its advanced graphics and sound capabilities, combined with a vibrant software library, made it the preferred choice for both entertainment and creative applications.”

-He answered.
 “I was responsible for Iraq when I took over as GM CEL in 1990 – 1991 but remember there was a war on so I was never allowed to visit”.